billkable/tanzu-dev-portal/content/learningpaths/getting-started-with-tap/_index.md

 -   Bootstrap a greenfield web project using an *Accelerator*.
 -   Build a web application using the *Tanzu Build Service*.
+-   Explain what the *Supply Chain Coreographer* does, as well as its value point in supporting *Continuous Integration* and *Continuous Delivery*.
 -   Deploy and run a web application using *Cloud Native Runtime*.
+-   Demonstrate service binding from *Tanzu Application Platform* to a Database *Backing Service*.
 -   Observe a web application running on *Tanzu Application Platform* using *Application View*.